Montimage/closed-loop-int-cti/README.md

 - MMT-Operator (GUI) subscribes to this topic to get reports to show graphes
 - ML-detector subscribes to this topic to get reports to perform detection.
 If it detects something, it publishes an alert on the same topic `report`.
 The alerts' format differs from reports' format.
 ML-detector filters out any other messages (alerts/reports used by MMT-Operator).

-By default, Redis is at `127.0.0.1`, port `6379`.
-If this port is in conflict, then you can use another port by changing `port` parameter at `/etc/redis/redis.conf`.

-If so, you need to update the publisher and the subscribers:

-- INT-collector: the parameters in `redis-output` block
-- MMT-Operator: the parameters in `redis_input` block
-- ML-detector: the 2 running parameters

 # Execution